goschtl/zope/z3c.filetype/trunk/src/z3c/filetype/README.txt

   word.doc
   [<InterfaceClass z3c.filetype.interfaces.filetypes.IMSWordFile>]

+WMA files are alway detected as video/x-ms-asf.
+The only way is to use the file extension.
+To be able to detect WMA file this package adds its own mime.types file to the python mimetypes module.

+  >>> import mimetypes
+  >>> mimetypes.knownfiles
+  [... '.../z3c.filetype/src/z3c/filetype/mime.types'...

+  >>> sorted(api.getInterfacesFor(filename='test.wma'))
+  [<InterfaceClass z3c.filetype.interfaces.filetypes.IWMAFile>]

 The filename is only used if no interface is found, because we should not trust the filename in most cases.